Retzudo/beez/README.md

 - A browsable, Swagger/OpenAPI documented, RESTful API.

+## Possible future features

+- Weather alerts.
+- Detailed statistics.
+- Beekeeping related alerts like missed Varroa treatments.
+- A native phone app.

+If you'd like to see a feature, let us know on the project's [GitHub issues page](https://github.com/Retzudo/beez/issues).

 ## Deployment

 This repository comes with a `Dockerfile` and a `Procfile`.
 This means